 The history of the Oregon country since then has been pretty much one big stream of easterners wandering out here by way of covered wagon, train, and airstream trailer, in search of more space, milder temperatures, an insane amount of rain, or just a place that looks like this.
 Right now I’m temporarily one of them: I’m living out here for a few months on an artist residency through the Sitka Center for Art and Ecology, a really great organization founded in 1970 and dedicated to promoting cross-pollination between art and environmental science.
 I’ll be here until May, hopefully getting some recording done and some essays finished up before I go back out on the road this summer.

-As a result, my performance calendar has cooled off significantly until the end of the spring when my residency ends.
+As a result, my performance calendar has cooled off a bit until early May, when my residency ends.
 I’m happy to report, however, that you’re all formally invited to virtually visit me here on the Oregon coast on March 18th at 8pm EDT (5pm Pacific), when I’ll be broadcasting a live concert over the internet via Concert Window.
 I did one of these last year and it was lots of fun.
 You can pay what you want and watch from wherever you happen to be.
 You can sign up here anytime between now and March 18th.

 Here’s a video from a recent show in Nashville.
 It was unbelievably cold out and the heat in the venue had stopped working earlier in the day, but the good people at Little Lights still managed to make it into one of the warmest nights of my whole tour this winter: